cey0030/PR301-Assignment-2/README.md

 Switch Statements

 The bad smell has been removed.
-The dictionary helped to eliminate the inner repetition of if bad smell, and makes the code easier to read and understand, as well as slightly shorter.
+The dictionary helped to eliminate the repetition of if bad smell, and makes the code easier to read and understand, as well as slightly shorter.
 Therefore, the code is now easier to read.
 No new noticeable bad smells have been introduced by this refactoring.
 The quality of the code has improved because it is now more modular and able to be customized, understood and read more easily.